jainaangi/100-days-coding-challenge/README.md

 📌 Day 9:Power Calculation

 Problem Statement:Help Shashank in calculating the value of  S, which is given as follows.
 Since the value of S  can be very large, he only wants the last 2 digits of S .

+📌 Day 10:Permuting Two Arrays

+Problem Statement:Complete the twoArrays function in the editor below.
+It should return a string, either YES or NO.